-Wandering through Badlands during the pandemic is not bad at all.
-We take a classic 30-mile Badlands Loop that provides an opportunity for additional stops and explorations, in a pioneering spirit.
-Badlands are never too crowded, I read, especially during late spring (though I read also that they host about one million visitors annually), but this summer they are deserted.
-Their austere, moon-like landscapes and hot wind enter our senses like an intense dream.
+Wandering through the Badlands during the pandemic, in a pioneering spirit, we take a 30-mile Badlands Loop that provides an opportunity for additional stops and explorations.
+The Badlands are never too crowded, especially during late spring (although I also read that they host about one million visitors annually), but this summer they are deserted.
+The austere, moon-like landscape and hot wind enter our senses like an intense dream.
 They empty our minds and deprive us of a sense of time and form.
 Their unfamiliarity creates in us more genuine response to whatever is this call.

-When we see our global crisis as an opportunity to stay in a bad place long enough to really see and experience it, then we can grieve our losses, look for the way to heal, and emerge from within this bad land stronger, quieter, more peaceful and more real, equipped in new medicine, new feeling, new map, and the will that may help us to unite, to become more useful part of a greater whole.
+When we see our global crisis as an opportunity to stay in a bad place long enough to really see and experience it, then we can grieve our losses, look for a way to heal, and emerge from within this bad land stronger, quieter, more peaceful and more real, equipped with new medicine, new feelings, a new map, and the will that may help us to unite, to become a more useful part of a greater whole.

 (…)some say moonscape, or otherworldy,

 of kitschy Sinclair station dinosaurs

 and Wall Drug’s ubiquitous billboards